bbauska/UC-Davis-JS-Basics/readme.md

 times <b>myOtherNum</b>.
 And you&apos;ll see I still get 30.
 But I&apos;m showing
 you the <b>console.log</b> method because when we start working with files, we&apos;ll use this method a lot to send things to this console.
-While I&apos;m in the console, I don&apos;t actually need to use it.
+While I&apos;m in the console, I don&apos;t actually need to use it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-08">1.08 JavaScript Variables Practice -- Part 2</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->